21 Nov 2024

 2. Kick the cup not the coffee!

-It's estimated that Australians use 1 billion disposable coffee cups each year, which is a lot!
+It's estimated that Australians use 1.8 billion single-use disposable coffee cups each year, which is a lot!
 If you’re a coffee (or matcha latte) addict using a Keep Cup will save hundreds of non-recyclable, non-biodegradable coffee cups from ending up in landfill every year.
-While in 2020 and 2021 cafes haven't been able to accept Keep Cups, we are hoping 2022 lets us bring them back!
 Also, got a holiday road trip planned?
 Pack a thermos of your favourite hot beverage and pour for keeps.

 3. Don't shop it, swap it